prekshasreewastav/QEDinfR/README.md

 # QEDinfR

-QEDinfR offers simple tools to facilitate the use of basic quasi-experimental designs for causal inference in observational settings including matching methods, Regression Discontinuity, and Differences-in-Differences.
+QEDinfR offers simple tools to facilitate the use of basic quasi-experimental designs for causal inference in observational settings including Greedy Matching methods (with Mahalanobis distances or Propensity Scores), Regression Discontinuity, and Differences-in-Differences.

 ## Installation